mjneary10/shaunagra-test/content/cards/baby/newborn-personalised-baby-card-with-teddies-irish-or-english.md

 description = "This is one of our cutest personalised welcome to the world baby cards, suitable for boys or girls, with striking colors and cute teddies.
 You can choose from 4 designs at checkout."
 +++

+This is one of our cutest personalised welcome to the world baby cards, suitable for boys or girls, with striking colors and cute teddies.
+You can choose from 4 designs at checkout.